Question

 Resume Experts • 10+ Years Experience

-Aided is not necessarily bad to have on your resume—it's just not as powerful as other words that demonstrate leadership, initiative, and direct impact.
-When recruiters see "aided," they often interpret it as playing a supporting role rather than taking ownership.
+Aided is not inherently bad to have on your resume, it's just not as impactful as other words that demonstrate leadership, initiative, and measurable results.
+When recruiters see "aided," they often interpret it as playing a supporting role rather than being a key contributor.

-Instead of using the word aided, use action verbs that show how you directly contributed to outcomes and drove results.
-Consider verbs that highlight your specific skills, leadership capabilities, and the measurable impact you created through your contributions.
+Instead of using the word aided, use action verbs that show how you directly impacted projects, teams, and outcomes.
+Consider words that demonstrate leadership, problem-solving, or quantifiable achievements that resulted from your involvement.

 Better Alternatives to Use Instead